YuanGongND/whisper-at/README.md

 **The best way to learn how to use Whisper-AT is this [Colab Tutorial](https://colab.research.google.com/drive/1BbOGWCMjkOlOY5PbEMGk5RomRSqMcy_Q?usp=sharing).
 You can skip all below if you read it.**

-If you do not care how Whisper-AT is implemented, but just want to use it, you just need to read this section.
+If you do not care how Whisper-AT is implemented, but just want to use it, you only need to read this section.
 This will be very simple.

 ### Step 1.
 Install Whisper-AT